 Do Evergreens Produce Oxygen

 Evergreens are an important part of the global ecosystem.
 Not only do they provide us with oxygen, but they also help to regulate the carbon dioxide levels in the atmosphere.
-Evergreens can do this because they have a high photosynthetic efficiency, meaning that they can convert more of the sunlight they receive into useful energy.
+Evergreens are able to do this because they have a high photosynthetic efficiency, meaning that they are able to convert more of the sunlight that they receive into useful energy.

 This makes them an essential part of the fight against climate change.